Loggerhead sea turtle: Predators

 A horned ghost crab (Ocypode ceratophthalma) preying on a loggerhead hatchling in Gnaraloo, Western Australia.
 Ghost crabs are one of the chief causes of egg and hatchling mortality in sea turtles.

 The red fox is a predator of loggerhead nests in Australia.

 Loggerheads have numerous predators, especially early in their lives.
 Egg and nestling predators include ghost crabs, oligochaete worms, some beetles, flesh fly larvae, some ants, flesh flies, snakes, gulls, corvids, opossums, bears, rats, armadillos, mustelids, skunks, canids like coyotes, dingos, the Red foxes in Australia, Jackals and feral dogs, procyonids, Feral cats, Feral pigs, and humans.
 During their migration from their nests to the sea, hatchlings are preyed on by dipteran larvae, crabs, toads, lizards, snakes, seabirds such as frigatebirds, and other assorted birds and mammals.
 In the ocean, predators of the loggerhead juveniles include portunid crabs and various fishes, such as parrotfishes and moray eels.
-Adults are more rarely attacked due to their large size, but may be preyed on by large sharks, seals, and killer whales.
+Adults are more rarely attacked due to their large size, but may be preyed on by large sharks (such as bull sharks, oceanic whitetip sharks, tiger sharks, and great white sharks), monk seals, and killer whales.
 Nesting females are attacked by flesh flies, feral dogs, and humans.
 Salt marsh mosquitos can also pester nesting females.

 In Australia, the introduction of the red fox (Vulpes vulpes) by British settlers in the 19th century led to significant reductions in loggerhead sea turtle populations.
 In one coastal section in eastern Australia during the 1970s, predation of turtle eggs destroyed up to 95% of all clutches laid.
 Aggressive efforts to destroy foxes in the 1980s and 1990s has reduced this impact; however, it is estimated that it will be the year 2020 before populations will experience complete recovery from such dramatic losses.

 Along the southeastern coast of the United States, the raccoon (Procyon lotor) is the most destructive predator of nesting sites.
 Mortality rates of nearly 100% of all clutches laid in a season have been recorded on some Florida beaches.
 This is attributed to an increase in raccoon populations, which have flourished in urban environments.
 Aggressive efforts to protect nesting sites by covering them with wire mesh has significantly reduced the impact of raccoon predation on loggerhead sea turtle eggs.

 Up to 40% of nesting females around the world have wounds believed to come from shark attacks.